EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Introduction

 The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose EchoKV, a KV cache compression method that reconstructs the remaining cache using specific KV information.
-It enables flexible switching between full KV and compressed KV states. \item We introduce an efficient training method for the lightweight reconstruction network, allowing training to be completed in a time comparable to offline SVD. \item Experiments demonstrate that our proposed method outperforms existing baselines across multiple benchmarks and achieves higher throughput in real-world inference scenarios. \end{itemize}
+It enables flexible switching between full KV and compressed KV states. \item We introduce an efficient training method for the lightweight reconstruction network, allowing training to be completed in a time comparable to offline SVD. \item Experiments demonstrate that our proposed method outperforms existing baselines across multiple benchmarks, compression ratios, and model scales while achieving higher throughput in real-world inference scenarios. \end{itemize}